PowerSystemOscillations/PowerSystemOscillations.github.io/README.md

 help point you in the right direction.

 ## Contact
-For typos and feedback, we would appreciate it if you could use the [Issues feature](https://github.com/PowerSystemOscillations/PowerSystemOscillations.github.io/issues) of this repository.
-This helps others join the discussion and helps us keep track of and document errata.
-We also welcome feedback via email.
+For issues and feedback related to the code that accompanies the book, we would appreciate it if you could use the [Issues feature](https://github.com/PowerSystemOscillations/PowerSystemOscillations.github.io/issues) of this repository.
+This helps others join the discussion and helps us keep track of and document issues.
+This is also a good way to inform us about typos or potential errors in the book itself.
+In addition to the Issues feature, we welcome feedback at the email addresses below.

 ### Email
 Author team account `@gmail.com: PowerSystemOscillations`<br />